MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Back-up-file-data-with-DPM.md

 8. In **Choose replica creation method** select how you want to handle the initial full data replication.
 If you select to replicate over the network we recommended you choose an off-peak time.
 For large amounts of data or less than optimal network conditions, consider replicating the data offline using removable media.

 9. In **Choose consistency check options**, select how you want to automate consistency checks.
 You can enable a check to run only when replica data becomes inconsistent, or according to a schedule.
-If you donâ€™t want to configure automatic consistency checking, you can run a manual check at any time by right-clicking the protection group in the **Protection** area of the DPM console, and selecting **Perform Consistency Check**.
+If you don’t want to configure automatic consistency checking, you can run a manual check at any time by right-clicking the protection group in the **Protection** area of the DPM console, and selecting **Perform Consistency Check**.

 10. If you've selected to back up to the cloud with Azure Backup, on the **Specify online protection data** page make sure the workloads you want to back up to Azure are selected.